Ensuring the Security and Compliance of your Cloud Native Data Protection Service

 The CloudCasa agent runs only on your clusters and it requires the ClusterAdmin role to access the resources and data to protect.
 All communications between your clusters and CloudCasa are initiated by your local CloudCasa agent as outbound TCP connections to the CloudCasa service (agent.cloudcasa.io) on port 443.
 The connection are also encrypted with TLS.

 Backup Data Encryption

-Backup data is sent directly to secure object storage from the agent.
-This is currently in AWS S3, with an Azure storage option coming soon.
+Backup data is sent directly to secure object storage from the agent, currently AWS S3 and Azure storage options, with more coming.
 Data is encrypted both in transit using TLS and at rest using AES-256.
 Stored data objects are also isolated so that data belonging to one user can never be seen or accessed by another user.

 We are working on an option to allow our users to “bring your own keys” Expect to hear more about this in the next quarter.

 With ransomware and malware attacks at all-time highs, it is vitally important to protect your organization by having secure and disconnected (often called air gapped, although this is usually a misnomer) copies of your data to recover from.
-By using CloudCasa, you will have secure and isolated copies of your Kubernetes resource data and application data that are not directly accessible via your network or cloud service.
-In Q1, Catalogic is adding to CloudCasa the capability to do block level backups of your Kubernetes persistent volumes, in addition to the resource data you can backup now.
-This will give users the ability to keep copies of both resource and PV data in a location where it is safe from malware.
-With CloudCasa, you can recover your entire Kubernetes configuration and data to a point in time before the infection happened.
+By using CloudCasa, you will have secure and isolated copies of your Kubernetes resource data and application data that are not directly accessible via your network or cloud service including block level backups of your Kubernetes persistent volumes.
+Users have the ability to keep copies of both resource and PV data in a location where it is safe from malware.
+With CloudCasa, you can recover your entire Kubernetes configuration and data to a point in time before the ransomware infection happened.

 Your Secure Casa in the Cloud